Carmen Salvino: Legacy

 Salvino has made a number of memorable marks on the sport of bowling throughout his eight decades (1950s-2020s): champion, Hall-of-Famer, showman, entertainer, bowling health enthusiast, and bowling ball scientist in the areas of physics and chemistry.
 He also served the PBA in various capacities, including executive board and tournament committee positions, plus one term as PBA president (1985–86).

 Salvino was ranked #17 on the PBA's 2008 list of "50 Greatest Players of the last 50 years."
 The 1999 Bowlers Journal ranking of 20th Century bowlers rated him #34.
 In 2008, Salvino won the BPAA's Dick Weber Bowling Ambassador Award, an honor given annually to the "bowling athlete who has consistently shown grace on and off the lanes by promoting the sport of bowling in a positive manner."

-One of the oil patterns the PBA uses tournaments is the "Carmen Salvino 44", which is 44 feet (13.41 meters) in length.
+One of the oil patterns the PBA uses in current tournaments is the "Carmen Salvino 43", which is 43 feet (13.11 meters) in length.